austinatchley/CS354R_Project2/README.md

 Cameral Control: Working as intended.
 (Done)

 Notes: The rendering loop is now contained in each individual state with the game class calling the update method on the active state.
 Workload is the same.

+### Week 3 Update:

+## Build Instructions:

+Make a build directory, cd into it and run `cmake ..` then run `make` and then `./Project2`

+## User Manual

+Move paddle to deflect balls and increase score.

+## Final Project Report

+We ran out of time, we had many unexpected issues with linking bullet and our GUI frameworks had to change from CEGUI to Trays halfway through.
+We had a translating bullet absolute positions to Ogre relative ones.